About Artist Jesse Rodriguez

 His art and community advocacy has been covered by the Houston Chronicle, The Venture (online), and on Houston’s ABC13 TV.
 He has launched two successful clothing and accessories brands: Magnolia Grown and Mi Vida Costa.

-Contact the artist about paintings, murals, exhibitions.
+Contact the artist about paintings, murals, prints, exhibitions and commissions.